Takuto88/silex-skeleton/README.md

 );
 ```

-## Doctrine ORM hint
+## Doctrine ORM pointers

 As the database abstraction layer is handled by Doctrine, you should make yourself familiar with the doctrine anotations in order to create your database schema.
 The [annotation documentation](http://doctrine-common.readthedocs.org/en/latest/reference/annotations.html) will help you out.

 Also, the doctrine command line tool is very useful.
 Just run `php /vendor/bin/doctrine`.
 That script is broken if you are using Windows.
 Run `php /vendor/doctrine/orm/bin/doctrine.php` instead and it will work fine.
 [Here is some documentation](http://doctrine-orm.readthedocs.org/projects/doctrine-orm/en/latest/reference/tools.html) on the tool itself.

-Don't be afraid of doctrine!
+Don't be afraid of Doctrine!
 It is actually very simple and once you've grasped it, you don't ever want to go back to plain SQL anymore.